Rob Scahill

 Robert Joseph Scahill (born February 15, 1987) is an American former professional baseball pitcher.
-He previously played for the Pittsburgh Pirates, Colorado Rockies, Milwaukee Brewers, and Chicago White Sox.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Colorado Rockies, Milwaukee Brewers, and Chicago White Sox.

 Career

 Colorado Rockies

 Scahill attended Willowbrook High School in Villa Park, Illinois, and Bradley University, where he played college baseball for the Bradley Braves.
-The New York Yankees selected Scahill in the 48th round of the 2008 Major League Baseball Draft, but he did not sign, and returned to Bradley for his senior year.
-He was then drafted by the Colorado Rockies in the ninth round of the 2009 Major League Baseball Draft.
+The New York Yankees selected Scahill in the 48th round of the 2008 Major League Baseball draft, but he did not sign, and returned to Bradley for his senior year.
+He was then drafted by the Colorado Rockies in the ninth round (241st overall) of the 2009 Major League Baseball draft.